NxPKG/khulnasoft-docs/content/ruleset-engine/custom-rulesets/deploy-custom-ruleset.md

 title: Deploy a custom ruleset
 weight: 4
 meta:
-  description: Learn how to deploy a custom ruleset to your Cloudflare account.
+  description: Learn how to deploy a custom ruleset to your Khulnasoft account.
 ---

 # Deploy a custom ruleset